joshnickson/bank-tech-test/README.md

 As a client
 So that I can be reminded of how little money I have
-I would like to be able to see how much money I currently have
+I would like to be able to see my account balance

 As a client
 So that I can keep on track of my finances